amandewatnitrr/A-10-NEXA/README.md

 India has a significant shortage of trained physicians nationwide when compared to the WHO recommended ratio.
 Additionally, with about 80 percent of the medical workforce concentrated in top 8-10 cities and serving only 28 percent of the total population, access to healthcare still remains an aspiration for many.
 In rural India, a patient may have to travel even about 122 kms to meet a doctor.
 The need of the hour is to provide good quality healthcare access to the rural and remote population as well.

 ## Objectives :
+- To connect patients in remote and rural areas with the best doctors of their choice.
+- To provide essential medical services at lowest possible cost.
+- To provide proper patient medical history management system.
+- To provide proper patient monitoring equipments in remote areas, where medical reach is hard or disconnected due to lack of connectivity.
+- To evolve, innovate and renovate the concept of Tele-medicine using IoT.
+- To promote technical job opportunities for people to work as authorized user of the MedIoT kit.

+## Solution :

+## **Sanjeevani**